danielkrainas/shex/README.md

-# Goble
+# shex

-Goble is a [Stonehearth](http://stonehearth.net/) mod management commandline tool, modeled after other package managers such as npm and bower.
+shex is a [Stonehearth](http://stonehearth.net/) mod management commandline tool, modeled after other package managers such as npm and bower.

 ## Installation

-Goble may be used as a standalone application or installed to make it more easily accessible.
-There are several ways to install Goble.
+shex may be used as a standalone application or installed to make it more easily accessible.
+There are several ways to install shex.

-### Using Goble
+### Using shex

-Goble can install itself onto your system using the command `install` command with the `-self` option:
+shex can install itself onto your system using the command `install` command with the `-self` option:

 > $ shex install -self